SatyKrish/Pegasus.Web/README.md

 # Technologies Used

 - REST API built using ASP.Net Core and Visual Studio 2017.
+- Azure WebJob for background processing of timedout bookings and updating seat availability status.
 - DataStore is NoSQL based documents, implemented using CosmosDB (Previously known as DocumentDB).

 # Implementation Details